Blue-Four/TheEternalThrone/README.md

 Gameplay tips:
 To open doors, click near the base of the sprite.

-Hold down left mouse for effective combat and let enemies approach you.
+Hold down left mouse in general direction of enemy for effective combat, and let enemies approach you.

 Left-click potions to pick them up.